froggyos/froggyos.github.io/versions/1.12/README.md

 -- "a", "b", "c", 1, 2, 3
 ```
 ## Oneliners
-To use a method without having to be in an argument or variable, prefix the line with `#`.
+To use methods without having to be in an argument or variable, prefix the line with `#`.
 ```
 arr test = "a", "b", "c"
 #test>append("d", "e")